txus/libtreadmill/README.md

-# treadmill
+# libtreadmill

-An implementation of Baker's Treadmill GC algorithm.
+An implementation of Baker's Treadmill Garbage Collector.

 ## Contributing